 Suffice to say, I am in awe of Wolfwalkers.
 It is beautiful, bold, and alive.
 It is magical, mesmerizing, and magnificent.
 It is queer, quirky, and unapologetically political, condemning conformity, environmental destruction in the name of progress, and any authority that dares step on the rights of its people.
 But perhaps best of all, it should be coming soon.

 Apple TV+ has boasted Wolfwalkers will hit its service in 2020.
 That’s good news for audiences, but bad news for the makers of Onward, The Willoughbys, and Trolls World Tour.
 As the praise out of TIFF should tell you, Wolfwalkers is an award-season force to be reckoned with.

-Wolfwalkers premiered at the Toronto International Film Festival as part of its Special Events slate.
+This review originally ran as part of Pajiba’s coverage of TIFF 2020, where Wolfwalkers premiered at the as part of its Special Events slate.

 Epidemiologists do not think it’s safe yet to go to theaters even with social distancing and safety measures in place.
 This review is not an endorsement or suggestion otherwise.
 Our reviewers are covering the films remotely with the use of screening links.

 Header Image Source: TIFF